 Skip to main content

-Trees are important to all communities in our state.
+Trees are important to all communities in Colorado.
 Whether you live on the Eastern Plains, in a mountain town, in a forested subdivision or in the Denver metropolitan area, trees have an impact on your community and your life.
+Trees provide so many benefits!

 However, trees can become liabilities if they are not properly cared for and maintained.
 Natural disasters are not uncommon to Colorado, as we experienced in previous years when wildfires raced throughout our forests, subdivisions and communities.
 But natural disasters are not limited to wildfires.
 Colorado has been beset by hail, tornadoes, wind storms, snow storms, and insect and disease outbreaks.
 All of these adversities take a toll on the trees within our communities.

-Managing the forests within our communities will reduce the liabilities and enhance the benefits.
+Managing forests in our communities enhances the benefits and reduces the liabilities.

 Learn More About the Colorado State Forest Service